whitepony97/academic-kickstart/content/en/authors/admin/_index.md

 - Digital Signal Processing
 - Physics of Semiconductor Devices

 &emsp;At present, I have been recommended to Academy for Engineering and Technology, Fudan University (FAET) to study for a master's degree in computer science.
-I will join the Custom Intelligent Hardware Laboratory(CIH Lab) in February 2020, where I will learn AI chip design for robots supervised by Prof.Chixiao Chen.
+I will join the Custom Intelligent Hardware Laboratory(CIH Lab) in Feb 2020, where I will learn AI chip design for robots supervised by Prof.Chixiao Chen.

 &emsp;Welcome to my personal homepage!